 Safe and effective surgical procedures are also utilized by the Dr. Jovanovic to treat incontinence and prolapse.
 Dr. Jovanovic will discuss all of the options that are available to treat your specific problem before you are asked to make a treatment decision.

 Some problems due to Pelvic Floor Dysfunction and their symptoms are:

 - Incontinence: Loss of bladder or bowel control, leakage of urine or feces.

 - Prolapse: Descent of pelvic organs; a bulge and/or pressure; ‘dropped uterus, bladder, vagina or rectum.’

 - Emptying Disorders: difficulty urinating or moving bowels.

 - Pelvic (or Bladder) Pain: Discomfort, burning or other uncomfortable pelvic symptoms, including bladder or urethral pain.

 - Overactive Bladder: Frequent need to void, bladder pressure, urgency, urgency incontinence or difficulty holding back a full bladder.

 When Should I See Dr. Jovanovic?

 Although your primary care physician may have knowledge about these problems, a trained specialist in Urogynecologic care can offer additional expertise.
-You should see (or be referred to) Dr. Jovanovic when you have problems of prolapse, and/or troublesome incontinence or when your primary doctor recommends consultation.
+You should see (or be referred to) Dr. Jovanovic when you have problems with prolapse, and/or troublesome incontinence or when your primary doctor recommends a consultation.
 Other problems for which you or your doctor might think about consulting a urogynecologist include: problems with emptying the bladder or rectum, pelvic pain, and the need for special expertise in vaginal surgery.